rzc0d3r/ESET-KeyGen/README.md

 pip install selenium requests
 ```

-1. Delete your current ESET HOME account
+Delete your current ESET HOME account

 ![](img/1.png)

+## Using the repository
-2. Run ESET KeyGen.py and wait until "Press Enter..."
+1. Run ESET KeyGen.py and wait until "Press Enter..."
 After that you will see in the console the key and the license expiration date.

-    This information will also be written to a file named "Today date - ESET KEYS.txt".
+    This information will also be written to a file named "Today date - ESET KEYS.txt"

-In Windows:
+### In Windows:

 ![Windows](img/3_1.0.5_W.png)

-In Linux (Debian12):
+### In Linux (Debian12):

 ![Linux: Debian](img/3_1.0.5_L.png)

-3. In ESET, click Activate full version of the product with purchased License Key and enter the key from the console in the box that appears.
+3. In ESET, click Activate full version of the product with purchased License Key and enter the key from the console in the box that appears

 ![](img/2.png)

-Just click "Continue" until you are told that you have successfully activated the antivirus.
+> Just click "Continue" until you are told that you have successfully activated the antivirus.

 # Recommendations and information